mearley24/ai-inventory-app/README.md

 - Works perfectly offline at your storage facility
 - To re-enable cloud sync later, Firestore can be re-activated

 These optimizations make the app **blazing fast** even with 10,000+ items.
-Scrolling is butter smooth and imports are near-instant.
+Scrolling is butter smooth and imports complete in seconds (not minutes).

 ## Project Structure